-If aircrafts are expected, weather reporting starts 3 hours prior to estimated take off time on a 30 min basis unless otherwise arranged.
-Reporting primarily on OpenPort e-mail with telephone and radio as backup unless agreed otherwise.
+If aircrafts are expected, weather reporting from camp starts 3 hours prior to estimated take off time on a one hour basis unless otherwise arranged.
+Reporting primarily on e-mail with telephone and radio as backup unless agreed otherwise.
+Weather observations should be reported to the FOM office, weather office in Kangerlussuaq (DMI) and the 109th.
+DMI needs at least three observations from camp to issue a local area forecast to the flight crews.